AstraZeneca pain weighs on FTSE, Diageo makes merry after results

-It was a rough day for AstraZeneca (AZN.L) which lost around $13 billion (10 billion pounds) of its market value as its shares plunged 15.7 percent, its worst day on record.
+It was a rough day for AstraZeneca which lost around $13 billion of its market value as its shares plunged 15.8 percent, putting it on track for its worst day on record.

 The healthcare firm's combination of two injectable immunotherapy drugs, durvalumab and tremelimumab, failed to help patients as hoped in a study which was seen as key to proving the value of the group's new drug pipeline.